 - Any additional costs, such as taxes and insurance, due on the property.

-- Potential tenant pool: will it be easy to attract suitable tenants?
+- The potential tenant pool and if it will be easy to attract suitable tenants

 - The local market and factors such as: